Explore Attendance API

 Attendance entries

 An attendance entry is the atomic unit of time tracking in Bob’s Attendance system.
-It represents a clock-in, clock-out, or break action recorded by an employee on a specific date and time.
-Entries are the foundational data Bob uses to calculate daily summaries, timesheets, and billable hours per project.
+It represents a work duration, clock-in, clock-out, or break action recorded by an employee on a specific date and time.
+Entries are foundational data Bob uses to calculate daily summaries, timesheets, and billable hours per project.

 Each entry includes:

-- The type of entry (e.g., work or break)
+• The type of entry (work or break)

-- Optional metadata (cannot be imported via the Public API), such as associated project or task
+• Optional metadata such as associated project or task (not supported when importing punches)

 Projects

-Projects in the Attendance module track how employees spend time across different initiatives.
+Projects are defined in the Attendance settings in Bob.
+They track how employees spend time across different initiatives.
 Only employees assigned to a project can report attendance for that project or its tasks.

 Public API support: You can create, update, archive and resrore projects via the Public API.
 When importing attendance entries, you cannot link them to a project - this can only be done through the Bob UI.